ztzhang/SoundSynth/README.md

 ### Offline pre-computation

-The input to offine pre-computation is a tetrahedron mesh.
+The input to offline pre-computation is a tetrahedron mesh.
 One can convert an ordinary triangular mesh to a tetrahedron mesh using [TetGen](http://wias-berlin.de/software/tetgen/) or [IsoStuffer](https://github.com/cxzheng/ModalSound), as described by [Labelle and Shewchuk 2007](http://www.cs.berkeley.edu/~jrs/papers/stuffing.pdf).

 #### Running pre-computation